Sparrowium/Documentation/Computer.md

 	- [Network Card]: The network card allows your computer to communicate over a network and access internet.
 It can either be connected through **Ethernet** or **Wireless**.
 Most computers has built in network card.

+## Laptop Computers

+- A laptop is a personal computer that can be **easily moved** and used in a variety of locations.
+Most laptops are designed to have all of the functionality of a desktop computer but in a compacted size.

+- A laptop has an **all-in-one design**, with a built-in **monitor**, **keyboard**, **touchpad** (which replaces the mouse), and **speakers**.

+- Unique Feature:

+	- [Touchpad]: A touch-sensitive pad for controlling the cursor/pointer.

+	- [Battery]: Provides power to the laptop even if the electricity goes out.

+	- [AC Adapter]: A specialized power cable.